A well-designed website is crucial to the success of your small business, and to driving conversions.

 User experience (UX) refers to the overall experience a person has when interacting with your website.
 For example, how easy and enjoyable your website is for visitors to use and browse.

-This includes everything from the initial feeling when they visit the site, how easy it is to navigate your site to the overall look and feel of the design, to how trustworthy it seems.
+This includes everything from the initial feeling when they visit the site, how easy it is to navigate your site to the overall look and feel, to how trustworthy it seems.

 You may be wondering why user experience (UX) improvements are important for your website, especially if you have a small business.
 After all, as long as customers can find the product or service they’re looking for, what does it matter how user-friendly your website is?